Calculate how much it will cost to install solar panels for your home in San Diego

 Solar power in San Diego, California

-- It is always sunny in San Diego; and
+- It’s always sunny in San Diego; and

-- San Diego Gas and Electric (SDG&E) is one of the most expensive utilities in the country to buy your power from.
+- San Diego Gas and Electric (SDG&E) is one of the most expensive utilities in the country.

 The average cost of installing residential solar panels in San Diego,

 California in 2023 is